Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 Vaccines that protect against measles:

-• MMR-Var vaccine protects against measles, mumps, rubella, and varicella (chickenpox).
-Children can get this vaccine at age 12 and 18 months.
+MMR-Var vaccine protects against measles, mumps, rubella, and varicella (chickenpox).
+As part of the routine immunization schedule, children get this vaccine starting at age 12 months up to and including 12 years.

 Vaccines that protect against hepatitis A:

-• HAV vaccine protects against the hepatitis A virus.
-People get this vaccine if they have liver problems or for travelling.
+HAV vaccine protects against hepatitis A. People get this vaccine if they have liver problems or for travelling.

-• Twinrix vaccine protects against the hepatitis A and B viruses.
-People who travel often get this vaccine.
+- Twinrix vaccine protects against hepatitis A and B. People often get this vaccine before they travel.

 Can IG affect any other vaccines I’ve had?